Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Related Work

-When aiming to improve the social capital in a network, edge augmentation (\textit{i.e.}, adding edges) constitutes the natural intervention to mitigate disparities~\citep{bashardoust2022reducing}.
+When aiming to improve the social capital in a network, edge augmentation (\textit{i.e.}, adding edges) is considered to be the natural intervention to mitigate disparities~\citep{bashardoust2022reducing}.
 Several edge augmentation strategies have been proposed in the literature, such as connecting similar nodes to improve bonding social capital~\citep{zhang2011differentiated}, linking nodes with the highest product of eigenvector centralities~\citep{tong2012gelling} or creating edges between the most disadvantaged nodes and the central node~\citep{bashardoust2022reducing}.
 However, these strategies are defined for individual notions of social capital and they do not consider long-range interactions between nodes.
-In our work, we focus on reducing the social capital disparities between groups in the graph and we propose to measure the social capital by means of the effective resistance, which is able to quantify both short- and long-range interactions between nodes.
-We approach this objective by adding weak ties~\citep{granovetter1983strength} —i.e. ties that correspond to relationships that are not within one node’s close-knit group (strong ties)— between the disadvantaged group and the rest of the graph.